Factorizations and minimality of the Calkin Algebra norm for $C(K)$-spaces: Topological preliminaries and

 \section{Topological preliminaries and $C_0(K)$}

 In this section, and throughout the rest of the paper, $K$ will denote a scattered, locally compact Hausdorff space.
 We observe that $K$ is zero-dimensional, that is, there exists a base of clopen sets.
 To see this, note that $K$ is scattered, hence totally disconnected, while from general topology we have that a locally compact Hausdorff space is zero-dimensional if and only if it is totally disconnected \cite[Proposition 3.1.7]{tkachenko2008topological}, thus our space $K$ is zero-dimensional.

-\begin{lemma} Every point $k \in K$ admits a local base formed by compact clopen sets. \end{lemma} \begin{proof} Let $k \in K$ be fixed.
-The existence of the desired local base follows from the fact that $k$ has a compact neighbourhood $C$, due to $K$ being locally compact, while also admitting a local base $\mathcal{B}_k$ formed by clopen sets, since $K$ is zero-dimensional.
-Indeed, $\{U \in \mathcal{B}_k: U \subset C\}$ gives the desired local base. \end{proof}
+Furthermore, since $K$ is also locally compact, for every $k \in K$, we can find a local base formed by clopen compact sets.

 From now on, whenever we refer to a neighbourhood, we will always do so with the implicit understanding that it is clopen and compact.
 We denote by $\mathcal{T}$ the collection of all compact and clopen subsets of $K$, which is a base for the topology of $K$.